2011 Annual National Institute

 Beginning on Jan.
 1, 2012, providers must use the new HIPAA 5010 transaction standards to conduct certain administrative transactions such as claims, remittance, eligibility and others, but with so many providers unprepared for the 5010 transition, ominous clouds could be coming over the ICD-10 transition as well, according to several healthcare consultants.
 More

 Medicare unveils bundled payment models to start in 2012

 Physicians and hospitals will be collaborating to bid on providing high-quality, low-cost inpatient and post-discharge care to Medicare patients under a new payment option starting in 2012, the Centers for Medicare & Medicaid Services said.
 Hundreds of interested hospitals and groups of physicians are expected to coordinate patient care under the new bundled payment initiative.
 Bundling payments is one of several models that physicians in organized medicine have encouraged the Medicare agency to use in place of traditional fee for service.
 More

 Primary care physicians may see a drop in patient visits, if they haven't already, because of the ailing economy, according to a new report that found revenues for treating Medicare patients were at their lowest annual growth rate since at least 2005.
 More

 2011 Patient Account Management Week will be Oct.
 17-23

-We also have a new online store featuring brand new products including pens, lunch coolers, coffee mugs and more.
-We have a limited supply of products so make sure you order early.
-To view AAHAM products, please visit our store at www.aaham.org.
+We have a new online store featuring brand new products including pens, lunch coolers, coffee mugs and more.
+We have a limited supply of products, so make sure you order early.
+To view the products, please visit our new store at www.aaham.org.

 If you're interested in becoming a member of AAHAM, please contact Membership Director Moayad Zahralddin at 703-281-4043, ext.
 202, or email@example.com.